Première (Short Version for the BNG Bank 50 Years Jubileum): 14 November 2014

 Première (Full Length): January 2015 - Cadance Festival

 Music: Kate Moore (Original Composition, specially recorder by members of the Amsterdam Cello Octet) / A. Knaifel

 Produced by Korzo Producties/ BNG Cultuurfonds

-Paradise Lost, written by John Milton and first published in 1667, is a controversial poem which revolves around the myth of creation.
-Through its twelve parts the author depicts the story of the Fall of mankind and the banishment from Paradise.
+Paradise Lost, written by John Milton and first published in 1667, is a controversial poem that revolves around the myth of creation.
+Through its twelve parts, the author depicts the story of the Fall of mankind and the banishment from Paradise.
 Since its publication Milton’s haunting delineation of Eden has become part of our collective subconscious.

 Opposites are the bulldozers in Paradise Lost, being the antagonism between Light and Darkness one of its strongest defining forces.
 The poet uses it to express all of the other opposites: good and evil; knowledge and ignorance; heaven and hell.

-In this project, the idea of our never ending subjection to invisible forces (be them spiritual or scientific) and the timeless relation between myth and contemporary reality gains a centre stage.
+In this project, the idea of our never-ending subjection to invisible forces (be them spiritual or scientific) and the timeless relation between myth and contemporary reality gains a center stage.
 This new performance aims for the creation of a mythic space where the archetypes of mankind find their way from the purified state in Eden to the birth of human nature such as we know.